-Annette Verschuren will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Saturday, November 9, “in recognition of her outstanding contributions to entrepreneurship and sustainability in Canada and globally.”
+Annette Verschuren was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Saturday, November 9, “in recognition of her outstanding contributions to entrepreneurship and sustainability in Canada and globally.”

 A native of North Sydney, N.S., Annette Verschuren is Chair and CEO of NRStor Inc., a new venture accelerating the commercialization of energy storage technologies.

 Ms. Verschuren was formerly president of The Home Depot Canada and Asia, overseeing the growth of the company’s Canadian operations from 19 to 180 stores between 1996 and 2011 and leading the company’s entry into China.
 She began her career as a development officer with the Cape Breton Development Corporation and held various executive positions with Canada Development Investment Corporation and Imasco Ltd. Ms. Verschuren was president and co-owner of Michaels of Canada, the country’s largest chain of arts and crafts stores.

 In 2010, she was inducted into both Canada’s Marketing Hall of Legends and the Nova Scotia Business Hall of Fame.
 In 2006, Wilfrid Laurier University named her Outstanding Business Leader of the Year and, in 2005, the Retail Council of Canada named her distinguished Canadian Retailer of the Year.
 She sits on a number of boards, including Liberty Mutual Insurance Group, Air Canada, Saputo, the Centre for Addiction and Mental Health Foundation (CAMH) and the Conference Board of Canada.

 Verschuren was appointed chancellor of Cape Breton University in 2004.